 The 360 feedback & Goals functionality can be used to increase engagement and allow employees to receive performance feedback from their manager, peers and co-workers.’ – Feel free to change any of this.

-Above all Totara Learn delivers technical flexibility.
+Above all, the LMS delivers technical flexibility.
 It offers multiple language support for your global reach.
 Look and feel and content can be easily customised.
 It accommodates rebranding.
-The open-source model allows for regular upgrades and immediate access to the benefits of the wider Totara Community.
+The open-source model allows for regular upgrades and immediate access to the benefits.

 It comes with no vendor lock in, but with an active support network and a highly ambitious and robust innovation roadmap which allows you to see where you can be as the partnership develops.

-With Learning Pool you’ll find a highly experienced Totara partner that shares your values and understands your needs as the evolve.
+With Learning Pool you’ll find a highly experienced LMS provider that shares your values and understands your needs as they evolve.
 We’ll make use of our considerable experience and expertise to work with you to drive your business forward offering you the latest versions so that you grow as we grow.
 And as other businesses continue to come on board, you can be assured that you’re with the right partner.

 Since joining Learning Pool, Andrew has worked in the Customer Success Team, Project Delivery and is currently a member of our Product Management Team.